EPIC Fields: Marrying 3D Geometry and Video Understanding: The dataset

 \subsection{\dataset in a nutshell}

-\dataset extends \epic to include camera pose information. \epic contains many videos of cooking activities collected using a head-mounted camera in 45 different kitchens.
+\dataset extends \epic to include camera pose information. \epic contains videos of cooking activities collected using a head-mounted camera in 45 different kitchens.
 It has semantic annotations for fine-grained actions and their action-relevant objects, including 90K start-end times of actions~\cite{Damen2022RESCALING}.
-VISOR~\cite{Darkhalil22VISOR} adds 272K manual masks and 9.9M interpolated masks of hands and active objects. \dataset further contributes camera extrinsic parameters for each frame as well as camera intrinsic parameters, which enable tasks like 3D reconstruction.
-Using the technique described below, we successfully process 671 videos spanning all 45 kitchens, resulting in 18,790,333 registered video frames with estimated camera poses.
+VISOR~\cite{Darkhalil22VISOR} adds 272K manually annotated masks and 9.9M interpolated masks of hands and active objects.
+With \dataset, we further contribute camera extrinsic parameters for each video frame as well as camera intrinsic parameters.
+Using the technique described in \Cref{subsec:dataset_construction}, we successfully processed 671 videos spanning all 45 kitchens, resulting in 18,790,333 registered video frames with estimated camera poses.

-\paragraph{Motivation.} Our camera annotations can lift large-scale 2D annotations from \epic to 3D.
-To illustrate this, \Cref{fig:actions} shows examples where a given action is found at different 3D locations, and where different actions are found to occur at the same 3D location.
-These lifted annotations can enable studying the relevance of 3D egocentric trajectories to actions (for anticipation), objects (for understanding object state changes), and hand-object understanding.
-We also showcase posed hand meshes~\cite{rong2020frankmocap} within the 3D context of the kitchen.
+\paragraph{Motivation.} Our camera annotations facilitate reconstructing and interpreting videos in 3D. \Cref{fig:actions} illustrates this point by mapping some 2D action annotations from \epic to the 3D space.
+Lifting annotations to 3D puts them in the wider context of the environment where actions occur, and enables studying the relevance of 3D egocentric trajectories to actions (for anticipation), objects (for understanding object state changes), and hand-object understanding.
+The figure also illustrates mapping hand meshes extracted using~\cite{rong2020frankmocap} to the 3D context of the kitchen.

 \paragraph{Ethics, licensing, data protection.}